 - Use a non-stick pan.

-- Add a bit of oil or cooking spray to the pan before adding the egg mixture.
+- Add oil or cooking spray to the pan before adding the egg mixture.

 - Be aware of the serving size.
-One serving is 3 tablespoons.
+One serving is three tablespoons.

-I hope you found some inspiration to start using this amazing egg substitute in some of your favorite recipes.
-If you tried any of these recipes or have any other questions please comment below.
-For more family-friendly vegan recipes follow me on Instagram, Pinterest, and Facebook.
+I hope you found some inspiration to start using this fantastic egg substitute in some of your favorite recipes.
+Please comment below if you have tried any of these recipes or have any other questions.
+For more family-friendly vegan recipes, follow me on Instagram, Pinterest, and Facebook.